Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Security/CertificateAuthenticationWithPki/readme.md

 ## Use case

-Many enterprises use PKI (Public Key Infrastructure) to secure resources without requiring users to remember passwords.
-One common form of certificate authentication involves using a smart card, which stores certificates and provides them on demand. for example, the United States Department of Defense issues [Common Access Cards](https://www.cac.mil/common-access-card/), which enables access to DoD computer systems.
+PKI (Public Key Infrastructure) is a certificate authentication method to secure resources without requiring users to remember passwords.
+Government agencies commonly issue smart cards using PKI to access computer systems.

 ## How to use the sample

-> **NOTE**: You must provide your own ArcGIS Server with PKI authentication configured.
+> **NOTE**: You must provide your own ArcGIS Portal with PKI authentication configured.

 Provide a URL to a PKI-enabled server, then use the certificate selection UI to select an appropriate certificate for that server.